Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Risk factors for paraesophageal hernias include:

-- Congenital Defect – Existing since birth if connective tissues fail to seal properly during development
+- Congenital Defect – Existing since birth if connective tissues fail to seal correctly during development

 - Prior Surgery - Scars near the esophageal hiatus may weaken the integrity